-Reference positions are used during observations in order to integrate on a patch of sky that is usually devoid of significant emission.
-When measuring T{sys} , for example, a bright source will significantly add to the power detected by the antenna and increase the measured T{sys} .
+of significant emission.
+When measuring $T{\rm sys}$, for example, a bright source will significantly add to the power detected by the antenna and increase the measured $T{\rm sys}$.
 It is therefore usual to offset the antenna by a few arcmin in order to avoid the source.
 When observing Jovian or Saturnian satellites, the offset should be made bigger so as to ensure that the planet isn't observed by accident.
 Single-dish OTF mapping also requires an offset position so that the effects of changing atmospheric emission during the observations can be calibrated out.
 The ability to add a reference position to a Field Source is not possible for all observing intents e.g. pointing.
 The scanning used for the offset positions can currently only be done using equatorial i.e. J2000 and horizon coordinates.
 There are long-term plans to add Galactic to the list of supported systems.
 It does not appear that absolute offset coordinates are currently supported.

-Of the various field patterns that it is possible to define, not all are currently supported and only point and rectangle are usually used.
-The inputs for both lie in the subsequent panel and change depending on which pattern is picked.
+Of the various field patterns that it is possible to define, not all are currently supported.
+"Point" and "rectangle" are the most commonly used options and "fill" is now used for fast mapping of the Sun.
+The inputs for all options lie in the subsequent panel and change depending on which pattern is picked.
 Any observation that involves integrating when the telescope is not moving i.e. not OTF mapping, should use the point definitions.
 Each position in the table will be observed sequentially by the observing script, each for the subscan duration, before the total requested integration time for the source is reached.
 If necessary, the script will return to the first source in the list and continue.
-As it is usually the case that equal sensitivity is required per pointing, the total integration time should usually be set so as to ensure that each pointing is observed the same number of times.
-For SBs that have been generated from a Science Goal, the original rectangle definition will have been converted to a list of pointings for the ALMA 12-m and ACA 7-m antennas. similarly, it is possible to convert a rectangle definition in the SB to multiple pointings.
+As it is usually the case that equal sensitivity is required per pointing, the total integration time should be set so as to ensure that each pointing is observed the same number of times.
+For SBs that have been generated from a Science Goal, the original rectangle definition will have been converted to a list of pointings for the ALMA 12-m and ACA 7-m antennas.
+Similarly, it is possible to convert a rectangle definition in the SB to multiple pointings.